 We arrived at Koto after dark at 7.30 p.m.
 The drive is very scenic, but the rough road is bone-jarring.
 However, the local drivers say the more load the jeeps have, the less bumpy the ride is due to the weight.
 We had another early night after dinner at the lodge.

 The Nar Phu Trekking begins.

 Day 4) We had ordered our breakfast the previous night to save time the following morning.
-We woke up to beautiful views of Annapurna II, Lamjung Himal.
+We woke up to beautiful views of Annapurna II and Lamjung Himal.
 We had to check in with the police post with our special permits before entering the Nar Phu Valley.
-A short hike later, we left the Marshyangdi Valley and joined the Nar River Valley.
+We left the Marshyangdi Valley a short hike later and joined the Nar River Valley.
 The walk is along a wooded area with a combination of an undulating trail but gently gaining altitude.
 We had started at 2600 meters, and our camp was going to be at 3200 meters.
-Most people head for the village of Meta at 3560 m, but we had planned to end our day two hours before that at a place called Dharmashala (resting place for travellers).
+Most people head for the village of Meta at 3560 m, but we had planned to end our day two hours before that at Dharmashala (a resting place for travellers).

 The Singaporean trekkers took a long time for photos, as many were photographers along the beautiful trail.
 We reached Chamchu for lunch 5 hours after starting in the morning.
 The narrow valley allows just a couple of choices for making hot lunch on a camping trek.

 We continued our trek post-lunch once our caravan of mules finally caught up with us.
 It usually takes a day or two for the mule driver to organize the mules’ loads; typically, the mules are faster than the trekkers.

 We continued to hike along the Nar River, crossing it several times over suspension bridges.
 We observed that the locals were busy with tree trunks shaving into building pillars and planks to construct new homes and guesthouses.
 We also had to let some porters carrying extensive posts on the narrow trail go past us.